react4j/react4j/README.md

 ### Medium Priorities

+* Generate subclass of component that
+  - Adds @ArezComponent where needed
+  - Caches the EventHandlers (so that can use equiv of PureComponent)
+  - Correctly interacts with dagger subsystem?
 * Add multiple render methods that return different values.
 Enhance code generator to ensure that the developer only overloads a single variant.
 Variants include;
   - renderAsElement